snozbot/fungus/Docs/fungus_docs/blocks.md

 <!-- **************************************************** -->
 ## Executing Commands in another Block with the Call Command
-The Call Command tells Fungus to go and start executing the Commands in named Block.
-There are several ways to do this, we can tell Fungus to Stop execution completely in the current Block, and just pass control to named Block.
-We can also tell Fungus to go and completed all Commands in the named Block, and when they are finished, to then continue executing any remaining commands in the current Block.
-Finally, and perhaps the most complicated/sophisticated technique, we can tell Fungus to both started executing Commands in a named Block WHILE simultaneously continuing to execute remaining Commands in the current Block.
+The Call Command tells %Fungus to go and start executing the Commands in named Block.
+There are several ways to do this, we can tell %Fungus to Stop execution completely in the current Block, and just pass control to named Block.
+We can also tell %Fungus to go and completed all Commands in the named Block, and when they are finished, to then continue executing any remaining commands in the current Block.
+Finally, and perhaps the most complicated/sophisticated technique, we can tell %Fungus to both started executing Commands in a named Block WHILE simultaneously continuing to execute remaining Commands in the current Block.

 To pass control to another Block, and stop executing Commands in the current Block, do the following:

-1. (setup) If you have not already done so: Create a new scene, add a Fungus Flowchart to the scene, and select the Block in the Flowchart.
+1. (setup) If you have not already done so: Create a new scene, add a %Fungus Flowchart to the scene, and select the Block in the Flowchart.
 2. Rename this Block "Start".
 3. Add to Block "Start" a Say Command with the Story Text "I am in Start".
 ![block start]